tams-cso/tams-club-cal/CONTRIBUTING.md

 The frontend uses these main libraries:

--   [React.js](https://reactjs.org/) for the main framework of the entire site
+-   [React.js](https://reactjs.org/) - main framework for the site
--   [Redux](https://redux.js.org/) for the global state management (because React is a little lacking in that department)
+-   [Redux](https://redux.js.org/) - global state management (because React is a little lacking in that department)
+-   [Material UI](https://material-ui.com) - component library and styling library all wrapped in one; replaces traditional CSS and provides lots of useful components
+-   [React Hook Form](https://react-hook-form.com/) - library for managing forms such as the add/edit forms, as well as other inputs used throughout the site

 The backend uses these main libraries:

--   [Express.js](https://expressjs.com/) as the framework for managing API calls and routes
+-   [Express.js](https://expressjs.com/) - framework for managing API calls and routes
--   [MongoDB Node.js API](https://docs.mongodb.com/drivers/node/) to store information in a secure database
+-   [Mongoose ODM](https://mongoosejs.com/) - library used to access MongoDB documents and manage their schemas

-## :beetle: Bug Reports
+## :ant: Bug Reports

 Bugs are common in programs that are constantly being developed!
 Once you have identified a bug, please fill out an issue for the relavent bug.
 Try to describe the bug in as much detail as possible, so that other people have an easier time resolving it.
 If you would like to resolve the bug report you have just created, see [Resolving Bugs or Tackling Issues](#resolving-bugs-or-tackling-issues).